ccy7701/pf-visualiser/docs/spec-counter.md

 4. Count scheduled workdays in that month (`workday` + `absence`) to derive daily base salary.
 5. If day status is `workday`, accrue proportionally by eligible seconds within working windows.
 6. Sum all days into `scheduled_accrued_salary`.
+7. Allocate realized salary transactions against scheduled accrual from oldest unpaid month to newest.
-7. Subtract realized salary transactions for each month to derive `accrued_salary` as unpaid accrual.
+8. Subtract allocated realized salary from scheduled accrual to derive `accrued_salary` as unpaid accrual.

 Increment rate at a point in time: